Overview of Gulf Ecosystem Initiative

 Priority

-The 2024 Call for Proposals is now closed.
+The 2025 Call for Proposals and the application for post-doctoral positions is now open.

 Climate Change: The rate of climate change is accelerating due to human activities, which has altered the frequency and intensity of storm events, rates of sea level rise, freshwater inflows, and fish production in the Gulf of Mexico.
 Scientists and natural resource managers currently have a limited understanding of how these climate change impacts will alter the composition and function of the Gulf of Mexico ecosystem.
 For example, as temperature and precipitation patterns change in the northern Gulf of Mexico, tropical species have begun to appear in previously sub-tropical habitats.
 It is unclear if tropical species will become a permanent feature of the northern Gulf and how that may impact resident species.
 Synthesis of temperature and salinity data, species ranges, species migration in other restricted water basins, and habitat change could provide a more complete understanding of how the recent influx of tropical species may impact previously subtropical habitats in the Gulf of Mexico.